Fahani/webrobocomp.github.io/page12.md

 Once we generated our component we might change our mind and decide to add a new connection to another interface or to publish a new topic.
 In these cases we can regenerate the code of the component just by changing the _.cdsl_ file and executing again the command.

-As you might have learned from the tutorial [ìA brief introduction to Componentsî](components.md) RoboComp components are divided in specific code (files where you write your code) and generic code (autogenerated code which doesnít need to be edited).
+As you might have learned from the tutorial [‚ÄúA brief introduction to Components‚Äù](components.md) RoboComp components are divided in specific code (files where you write your code) and generic code (autogenerated code which doesn‚Äôt need to be edited).
 Running robocompdsl again on the same directory will ony overwrite these generic files.
-To ensure robocompdsl doesnít overwrite the changes you made to the specific files these are left unchanged, so the component might not compile after regeneration (e.g., you might need to add new methods).
+To ensure robocompdsl doesn‚Äôt overwrite the changes you made to the specific files these are left unchanged, so the component might not compile after regeneration (e.g., you might need to add new methods).

 </div>